bloom-works/discovery-playbook/sections/design-and-refine.md

 - {% PrivateLink "https://docs.google.com/presentation/d/1ZqLmCTULwd_4q6tERoXWLHRw0xsRb14W/edit?usp=share_link&ouid=105196013299210443277&rtpof=true&sd=true" %}Impact/effort matrix for prioritizing recommendations{% endPrivateLink %}

-{% Checklist %}
+{% Checklist for researcher or team %}
-For the researcher, or full sprint team:
 <br>
 - Prioritize recommendations with an eye on impact and effort levels
 - Consider your design constraints and any client limitations to keep in mind